Faster 3-colouring algorithm for graphs of diameter 3: Running time analysis

 Note that branching rule B5 always applies if the instance is in a reduced state.
 Since an instance is by definition reduced if and only if none of the other branching and reduction rules may be applied, the branching algorithm is guaranteed to terminate.
 Hence, by the correctness of the reduction and branching rules, the algorithm correctly determines whether the input graph is $3$-colourable and constructs a valid $3$-colouring if it exists.
 The fifth branching rule depends on the choice of $\varepsilon$.
 We show that for each $\delta\in (0,1/33)$, there exists an $\varepsilon\in (0,1/33)$ such that the branching algorithm using this $\varepsilon$ will run in time $2^{O(n^{2/3-\delta})}$ in the appendix (see Lemma~\ref{lem:running-time}).
 This proves \cref{thm:main-theorem}.

 We briefly sketch the runtime analysis here.
 We create a recurrence relation for each of the branching rules capturing the number of new instances it creates.
-For each of the branching rules B1-B4, at most one instance is created with one fewer vertex of list-size $3$, and a constant number of instances where the number of vertices in $L_3$ drops by at least $\mu^{1/3 + \varepsilon}$.
+For each of the branching rules B1-B4, at most one instance is created with one fewer vertex of list-size $3$, and a constant number (say $k$) of instances where the number of vertices in $L_3$ drops by at least $\mu^{1/3 + \varepsilon}$.
+If we look at the number of leaves in the corresponding tree (that is, the total number of instances created following rules B1-B4), we can describe each leaf by the path from the root.
+This will be a sequence with symbols in $\{0,1,\dots,k\}$, say, of length at most $n$ in this case (an upper bound for $\mu$), and at most $n^{2/3 - \varepsilon}$ of the entries are nonzero (``the big steps,'' whereas the label $0$ is used for branches along which the size decreases by $1$).
+This gives ${n \choose n^{2/3 - \varepsilon}} \cdot k^{n^{2/3 - \varepsilon}}$ as upper bound.
 Moreover, whereas branching rule B5 generates many more new instances, each of them drops the number of vertices in $L_3$ by either a constant factor or an exponential factor, which sufficiently counteracts the exponential explosion in the number of instances.